-So instead of trying to come up with deterministic categories of things are waste, maybe it makes sense to think more about things that are NOT waste.
+So instead of trying to come up with deterministic categories of things that ARE waste, maybe it makes sense to think more about things that are NOT waste.
 Things like,

 - Writing code: Sometimes the hardest thing to do is get started.
+Procrastination.
+Trepidation.
+But fear not!
 Just write the code!
 Try it out.
 See what happens.
 Run the experiments.
 In software, arguments don’t win arguments, working code wins arguments.
-Sometimes we need a gentle reminder that software is code, not meetings and decks and spreadsheets.
+Sometimes we need a gentle reminder that software is code, not meetings and ppts and spreadsheets.
 This is your reminder.

 - Estimates: Just kidding!
 Estimates are waste.
 Stop doing them.
 “Velocity” is the biggest trick ever played on Agile.
 The only valid argument that I know of for having a formal practice of estimating every piece of work is to find out if people understand the work differently.
 But the estimate is still wrong, and the practice is highly vulnerable to corruption and malice and all kinds of evil.
 If you make a practice of it, it won’t be long before your estimates are weaponized and someone starts bin packing your milestones. #NoEstimates